 She was keen to start eating and drinking, as she had breakfast, snacks and lunch to catch up on.
 She went through an omelette, cheese sandwiches, Daddy’s crisps and Mummy’s biscuits.
 She literally didn’t stop.

-Within an hour of having the operation you would not have known she had had surgery that day.
+Within an hour of having the grommet surgery you would not have known she had had an operation that day.
 The only thing we were waiting for was a wee.
 She was far to comfy in the bed, and we really had to convince her that she needed to go.

 Once she had had a wee, we were free to come home and we left the hospital at about 3.30pm.
 We were given advice about giving her Calpol and Ibuprofen to mange the pain and discomfort, but to be fair she only needed it for a few days.
 The operation doesn’t seem to have been that painful for her at all.

 Our biggest issue now is that she can’t go to nursery or play group for about two weeks as catching a cold could put her at risk of infection.
 We also have to put cotton wool in her ears with some vaseline on to stop soapy water going in her ears when she has a bath.
 She can swim, but isn’t supposed to dive into the water.